Final version of report recommends oversight changes for Panther Island project

 Also known as the Central City Project, the plan calls on the Army Corps of Engineers to cut a bypass channel in the Trinity River north of downtown Fort Worth, creating a riverfront island north of downtown that would be prime for development.

-Funding for the project, spearheaded by Granger, has been parceled out through the years.
+Federal funding for the project, spearheaded by Kay Granger, has been parceled out through the years.

 The funding includes about $325 million from local taxpayers and about $60 million from previous presidential administrations.
 Congress allocated $526 million in 2016.